joe-maitan/Network-Overlay/README.md

 I did not get to implement Dijkstra's due to the time constraint of the assignment, but it was a great learning experience.

 What I learned about:
-- I learned how to manage multiple threads
+- I learned how to manage multiple threads and libraries.
-- I learned how to manage multiple libraries
 - Create a message/wire format that the nodes would use to communicate with each other and understand.
 - How this framework could be used outside of the experience of creating a small distributed system.

 This was one of the hardest programming projects I did as a Computer Science undergraduate, but was beyond rewarding.
-It made me a better programmer and helped me approach problems diffrerntly.
+It made me a better programmer and helped me approach problems differently.

 ### Notes
 This project was built with Gradle.
 The CS department did not walk us through the download of Gradle, but instead had us load it as a module.